Firstly there are two ways you can make idli.

 - With Idli Rice: Traditionally idli rice and urad dal are used to make the idli batter.

 Idli rice is parboiled rice and used specifically for making idli and dosa.
 This recipe post shares the method of making idli with idli rice and regular white rice.

-You can even make idli with short-grained rice.
+You can even make idli with short grained rice.
 My mom makes one of the best idli with parmal rice.
 At times I also make idli with the traditional method of using only idli rice.

 The urad dal that is used is the husked whole urad dal preferably unpolished.
 You can even use husked split urad dal.

 - With Idli Rava: A second easier way is to use idli rava with urad dal.
-Idli Rava is coarsely ground idli rice and is easily available in shops and online.
+Idli rava is coarsely ground idli rice and is easily available in shops and online.
 I have shared the method of making idli with idli rava in this post – Idli made with idli rava.

-- Soaking rice and lentils: For making simple traditional idli, first both the rice and the urad dal are rinsed with fresh water and soaked separately for 4 to 5 hours.
+- Soaking rice and lentils: For making a simple traditional idli, first both the rice and the urad dal are rinsed with fresh water and soaked separately for 4 to 5 hours.